hhru/api/docs_eng/employer_vacancies.md

 <a name="edit_more"></a>
 ### Changing the billing type, vacancy manager

+It is possible only to improve vacancy's billing type.

 Changing the vacancy billing type as well as transferring the vacancy to another company manager is similar to editing `POST /vacancies/{vacancy_id}`.
 The only feature is that these fields (`billing_type` and `manager`) must be sent